 Is your child ready to participate in sports at school?
 If so, he or she will need a sports physical, also called an athletic physical or school physical.
 Marion and Cedar Rapids area school districts require sports physicals in order to identify medical history and any physical issues that could affect sports activities.

 Athletic activities can be a lot of fun for kids of all ages and provide physical fitness and socialization.
 They can also be physically stressful, especially if the child has issues with asthma, diabetes, or allergies.
 The sports physical can help identify health conditions before your child participates in certain sports so they can play safely.

 The sports physical includes a physical exam and medical history.
 Much like a work physical for adults, it is a required examination that is separate from the normal annual “well child” doctor visit.
 It can be a good time to identify any immunizations that are due for your child, but the main purpose is to ensure a child is fit to participate in sports activities.

-The physical examination will take records of height, weight, blood pressure, pulse and so on.
-The doctor will also check heart, lungs, ears, throat and abdomen.
+The physical examination will take records of height, weight, blood pressure, pulse, and so on.
+The doctor will also check the heart, lungs, ears, throat, and abdomen.
 More importantly, the physical is intended to determine if any health or development issues could interfere with the child’s participation in a sport.

 For the medical history, you will want to make sure you can provide details about chronic medical conditions that you and your family have had treated in the past.
 Your list may include diabetes, asthma, cancer, arthritis, or other conditions.
 In addition, the doctor will want to know about past injuries.
 If your child has broken a bone or strained any muscles or joints, these will be documented, and the physician can recommend ways to prevent future injuries.